Manitoba History: Called to the Bar: An Historical Geography of Beverage Rooms in Brandon, 1881-1966

 There are also four “historic” beer parlours still extant.
 The Beaubier, continuing the family name but now owned by a local “real estate entrepreneur” remains financially viable by renting rooms to a marginalised section of Brandon’s population.
 It was once a “fine-dining” establishment and may have only become a pub in the 1920s.
 Today it is at best a shadow of its former self, and although opening at 9 a.m. (for shift workers) it was purchased by the owner of the City Centre in order to eliminate competition rather than to be a big money maker.
 The Crystal, on the site of the original “Grand View” hotel caters to an older crowd.
 It once served the incoming train passengers and was a favourite haunt of many East European immigrants from north of the CPR tracks.
 The City Centre (also owned by the Beaubier proprietor) is located on the site once occupied by the old Grand Union Hotel, although it actually replaced the “Wheat City” pub.
 It caters to a younger “rock and roll” cohort.
 As late as the mid-1980s it had the “second highest consumption per chair” in Brandon, but times have changed.
 The fourth, the Brandon Inn closed its doors in the late 1990s, its demise reflecting in part the changing conditions of bar-use in the City, although it had been having trouble making it for some time.
 Only strippers, Brandon’s equivalents of biker gangs, and marginalised people living close to downtown had kept it going.
 It reopened in 2005 under new ownership, but its future is not secure.

 The advent of the new Maple Leaf “hogprocessing” plant in Brandon has recently increased trade in downtown drinking establishments, but all four remaining central area beer parlours are probably threatened by the (no) smoking legislation that was passed by City Council in 2002 (50% of the City Centre’s patrons are said to be smokers ).
 They would be more severely threatened if video lottery terminals (VLTs) were to be removed.
-A fifth hotel, the famous Cecil, burned down in the 1970s and was never rebuilt.
+A fifth hotel, the famous Cecil, burned down in 1981 and was never rebuilt.
 It is likely that the immediate future will show little change.
 One of the older bars may close in the near future.
 An oft-touted “brew pub” may become a fact, although the current bar owners doubt the viability of such an enterprise.
 If it did come, such a pub would undoubtedly hasten the demise, or at least cause a significant change in, the contemporary watering holes.
 The landscape is likely to continue to change, but it is very unlikely to ever reach its early twentieth century heights.
 A diminishing call for “time gentlemen and ladies please!” is a more likely scenario.

 4. The terms bars, beer parlours, saloons and pubs will be used more-or-less interchangeably in this article.
 Although the terminology does have different meanings, as times these are subtle, and at times it is impossible to know which is the appropriate one for a particular place at a particular time in Brandon.
 “Bar” is perhaps the most all encompassing of the terms; “saloon” is a more dated term, and is probably best used for the earliest establishments only; “beer parlour” generally refers to the post-prohibition establishments that basically served beers, but is also the vernacular for the large contemporary establishments that now provide a wider variety of functions and products; “pub” is widely used to cover many different kinds of drinking places.
 The latter has a British origin (“public house”) and often connotes a smaller place, but at least one of Brandon’s beer parlours bills itself as a pub.